XI says that China, Russia finds the right way to state interactions in the state between the main neighboring countries - ExBulletin

 XI says that China, Russia finds the right way to state interactions in the state between the main neighboring countries

-Chinese President Xi Jinping arrives in Moscow, Russia, May 7, 2025.
-(Xinhua / Ding Haitao)

-Moscow, May 7 (Xinhua) – Chinese President Xi Jinping said on Wednesday that China and Russia had found a good state of state interactions between the main neighboring countries.
+Moscow, May 7 – Chinese President Xi Jinping said here Wednesday that China and Russia had found a good path of state interactions between the main neighboring countries.

 He made these remarks in a written declaration on his arrival in Moscow for a state visit to the country and the frequentation of the celebrations marking the 80th anniversary of victory in the Great Patriotic War of the Soviet Union.